clarsen/netboot.xyz/etc/netbootxyz/custom/README.md

 ```
 custom_generate_menus: true
+custom_generate_menus_top: true     # this
+custom_generate_menus_bottom: true  # or this
 custom_templates_dir: "{{ netbootxyz_conf_dir }}/custom"
 ```

-the menu will add an option for custom menus and attempt to load into custom/custom.ipxe.
+the menu will add an option for custom menus (at top or bottom) and attempt to load into custom/custom.ipxe.
 From there custom options can be built and maintained seperately from the netboot.xyz source tree so that both menus can be updated independently.